gamblevore/speedie/Documentation/Errors.md

 + Warnings: These get printed like errors, but leave `stderr.ok` true.
 + Logging of errors to a logfile
 + Treating errors as warnings during certain code-sections
-+ Can temporarily replace `stderr` with another `ErrorList` during certain code-sections, in case you want to contain your errors from harming the rest of the program.
++ Can temporarily replace `stderr` with during certain code-sections, in case you want to contain your errors from harming the rest of the program.

 Overall it is a great thing.
 Use it if you need to deal with errors or generate errors.
 Sometimes you don't want errors to occur, like when reading from a file that doesn't exist, but actually I've already thought about that. `file.ReadAll` defaults to ignoring non-existing files.